City-of-Helsinki/drupal-asuntotuotanto/public/modules/custom/asu_content/README.md

 #### Apartment Custom SlickImageFormatter

 Field field_images has been set to use the custom slick formatter.
 It will combine floorplan_image with field_images in order to show them in slick carousel correctly.

+## Cron

+Projects & apartments are automatically updated based on the project's application time information
+- When project's field_application_start_time < NOW:
+  - Project's state of sale is set to "for_sale"
+  - Project's apartment entities are updated to have state of sale equal to "open_for_applications"

+- When projects field_application_end_time < NOW:
+  - Project's state of sale is set to "reserved"
+  - Project's apartment entities are updated to have state of sale equal to "reserved" or "reserved_haso"